Dommers-AI-Agents/AI-Planner-rev1/USAGE.md

 1. **API Key Issues**: Ensure all API keys in .env file are correct and have necessary permissions.

-2. **SMS/Voice not working**: Verify your Twilio phone number is properly configured for both SMS and voice capabilities.
+2. **SMS/Email not being sent**: Verify your Twilio and SendGrid configurations.

 3. **Database Errors**: Check that the data directory has proper write permissions.